The Nationals (esports): Video game titles

 Three titles, belonging to three categories: PC gaming, Mobile gaming, Console gaming, are the main Esports titles played in The Nationals.
 Gariath Concepts will handle the operations and logistics of the league.

-Three titles has been featured in The Nationals: Dota 2 for PC Gaming and Mobile Legends for Mobile gaming and Tekken 7 for the Console gaming category.
+Three titles were featured in The Nationals upon the launch of its inaugural season in 2019: Dota 2 for PC Gaming and Mobile Legends for Mobile gaming and Tekken 7 for the Console gaming category.
 NBA 2K19 was also proposed to be played in The Nationals.
+A fourth title, Call of Duty: Mobile was introduced in the 2022 season.

+Record

 Broadcasting rights

 The Nationals has been broadcast at 5 Plus on ESPN 5 in the Philippines.
 League matches were also aired at the One Sports through Cignal TV and Cablelink for Philippine-based viewers as well as eGG Network for the viewers across Southeast Asia and Australia.
 Matches of Road of The Nationals were aired live in the country on ESPN 5.